savonet/book/language.md

 print("The number #{random.float(min=-1., max=1.)} is random.")
 ```

-In practice, one rarely does use print, which displays on the standard output,
-but rather the logging functions `log.critical`, `log.severe`, `log.important`,
-`log.info` and `log.debug` which write strings of various importance in the
-logs, so that it is easier to keep track of them (they are timestamped, stored
-in files, etc.).

 The string representation of any value in Liquidsoap can be obtained using the
 function `string_of`, e.g. `string_of(5)`{.liquidsoap} is `"5"`.
 Some other